Anand-k-sethu/Chest-X-ray-Analysis-for-Rapid-Pneumonia-Detection/README.md

 - Apply data preprocessing, augmentation, and normalization to prepare images for training
 - Build a deep learning model using VGG-16 to detect pneumonia
 - Evaluate model performance using accuracy, precision, recall, and F1-score
-- Explore the impact of data augmentation on model generalization

 ## Project Organization